About

 For over 30 years, Resolution Washington DRCs have provided low-cost and effective conflict resolution services including mediation, facilitation, consultation, workplace conflict resolution and training to individuals and organizations.

-Established under the Washington State Court Improvement Act of 1984 (RCW 7.75) there are currently 21 DRCs operating in 25 counties.
-Resolution Washington DRCs:
+Established under the Washington State Court Improvement Act of 1984 (RCW 7.75), there are currently 21 DRCs and together they serve the entire state.

 -